dev-human/dev-human/source/_posts/2014-08-31-a-journey-of-emotion-at-wecamp-14.md

 different approach with this post.
 I experienced quite a few emotions on a very broad range of the spectrum, and I'd like to share those with you.

+**First, for those who have not heard about WeCamp, this is taken from their [website](http://weca.mp):**

+_"WeCamp is a new event focusing on not just hearing about cool technology, but also applying it.
+During the 5 days of the event, you'll get to work on a project together with 4 random other people, under the guidance of an experienced coach.
+Together with your team mates, you'll work on improving both your technical skills while developing on the project as well as your soft-skills in managing the project and communicating with your team members."_

+That sums up the activity quite nicely, but it doesn't say anything about how you might feel at such an event.
+Here's what happened to me:

 ### Anticipation and Excitement

 At first, there was **Anticipation**.
 Now, I'm usually excited before going to a tech event, but this was on a whole